brunolm/blog-posts/wpf/wpf-controls-panels.md

 <h2>Panel Controls</h2>

-Panel controls are everything that derives from <code>System.Windows.Controls.Panel</code>.
+Panel controls are everything that derives from `System.Windows.Controls.Panel`.
 Their main purpose is to group a set of controls in a container.

 <ul>
     <li><small>System.Windows.Controls.</small><strong>Canvas</strong></li>